State-specific Information for Online Programs

 420.601 - Geological Foundations of Environmental Science

-(formerly Earth Resources and Their Waste Products) This course provides an overview of Earth's materials, processes, and resources for environmental scientists and policymakers.
+This course provides an overview of Earth’s materials, processes, and resources for environmental scientists and policymakers.
 Topics include minerals, rocks, sediments, stratigraphy, structure, geomorphology, and geologic environments.
 Emphasis is placed on understanding geologic principles and methods as applied to environmental science, Earth resources, and public policy.
-Two field trips are part of the course for in-person sections.
+Offered online or onsite, twice per year.
+Onsite version includes a required field trip.

 420.604 - Hydrology & Water Resources